hashicorp/terraform-provider-azurerm/website/docs/r/sentinel_data_connector_threat_intelligence_taxii.html.markdown

 * `create` - (Defaults to 30 minutes) Used when creating the Threat Intelligence TAXII Data Connector.
 * `read` - (Defaults to 5 minutes) Used when retrieving the Threat Intelligence TAXII Data Connector.
 * `delete` - (Defaults to 30 minutes) Used when deleting the Threat Intelligence TAXII Data Connector.
+* `update` - (Defaults to 30 minutes) Used when updating the Sentinel Data Connector Threat Intelligence Taxii.

 ## Import